kafaichan/as1/README.md

 In order to run a specific network, you need to do:
    (1) edit main.cpp, #define roadnet/bike/test to use the relative network data (2) edit dijkstra.cpp, #define one of them: roadnet/bike/test
-   (3) if you use stl library, #define stl in dijkstra.cpp, #define stl in heap.h
+   (3) default mode use stl library

    (4) if you use boost library:
-      (a) #define boostfib or #define boostpq to use boost fibonacci heap and boost priority queue respectively in dijkstra.cpp
+      (a) #define boostfib or #define boostpq to use boost fibonacci heap or boost priority queue respectively in dijkstra.cpp

       (b)#define boosttest in heap.h